 Seasonal vaccines

-You can still get a flu or RSV vaccine after the 20 December so if you are eligible for these, please book now.
+You can still get a flu or RSV vaccine until the 31 January 2025 through walk-in clinics or outreach projects.
+If you are eligible for these please find a walk-in clinic now.

-• 119 telephone number will continue until 31 January 2025, offering patients advice and signposting to appropriate services.
+The free 119 telephone number will continue until 31 January 2025 offering patients advice and signposting to appropriate services.

 Covid-19 boosters